otacke/yalw/readme.txt

 * fixed a bug that can occur with PHP versions prior to 5.5

 = 0.15 =
-* checked if YALW runs on Wordpress 4.6
+* checked if YALW runs on WordPress 4.6
 * revamped the German localization
 * fixed a bug with setting an individual email text